Volatility Surface¶

 Extracting Forwards and Discount Factors¶

-Pricing an option requires two market inputs beyond the option price itself: the forward price \(F\) of the underlying at expiry, and the discount factor \(D\) for that maturity.
+Pricing an option requires two market inputs beyond the option price itself: the forward price \(F\) of the underlying at expiry, and the quote discount factor \(D_q\) for that maturity, where the quote currency is usually USD.

 Even when forwards are available, the discount factor used to value options may differ from the rate implied by the forward-spot basis.
 For equity options the carry includes dividends and repo costs that are not captured by a simple interest rate curve.
 For crypto inverse options the discount factor reflects funding in the underlying asset rather than in dollars.

-For these reasons, quantflow can extract \(D_q\) and \(D_a\) directly from the market prices of options using put-call parity.
-The calibrate_curves method supports three modes:
+For these reasons, quantflow extracts \(D_q\) and \(D_a\) directly from the market prices of options using put-call parity.